vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

 * Top-up donors generally make granting decisions every few months (ranging from 3 to 6 months).
-They may not, however, select a particular charity in a specific grant round, even though they select it in earlier or later rounds.
+They may not, however, select a particular donee in a specific grant round, even though they select it in earlier or later rounds.

 * Top-up donors pay more attention to the current financials of the